Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 They then sent me a terms and conditions document that outlined the Usage Rights last Friday.
 I agreed to these terms.

-I get the contact names and time they are available Tuesday afternoon.
-I then shoot the assignment Wednesday morning and transmit the images on Wednesday late afternoon to my agency.
+I get the contact names and times they are available Tuesday afternoon.
+I then shot the assignment on Wednesday morning and transmitted the images late Wednesday afternoon to my agency.

-Within a few minutes of the images transfering to New York I send an email letting them know everything is there, the photos and model releases.
+Within a few minutes of the images being transferred to New York, I emailed them that everything was there, including the photos and model releases.
 I get this email:

-You are great !!! made us look good.. here..:) I finally landed this corporate account, hoping she would give us more work, they just want to try us out to see how we do regarding our services, good photographers and professional.. !!! she is talking about a potential another round of 4 or 5, finger crossed
+You are great !!!
+Made us look good.. here..:) I finally landed this corporate account, hoping she would give us more work; they want to try us out to see how we do regarding our services, good photographers, and professionals.. !!!
+She is talking about another round of 4 or 5, fingers crossed.

-I let her know that the rights change needed to normally be compensated and was very disappointed.
+I told her the rights change needed to be compensated typically and was very disappointed.
 Then she responded to my email:

-You are right.. this was just came to me last night before we signed the contract, we did not sign it as of yesterday, so either I pulled the plug or take the job..
+You are right.. this just came to me last night before we signed the contract; we did not sign it as of yesterday, so either I pulled the plug or took the job.

-Going forward with this client.. this is the rights !
+In the future, with this client.. this is the right!

-I can and still have the right to say they cannot use the photos, because this is not what I agreed to as the terms.
+I can and still have the right to say they cannot use the photos because this is not what I agreed to in the terms.

 My choices and possible outcomes

 I have the right to say they can not use the photos.
-The terms and conditions that I agreed to are still in place, but if they are not going to live up to them, then I can refuse the use of the images for their purposes.
+The terms and conditions that I agreed to are still in place, but if they do not live up to them, I can refuse to use the images for their purposes.

-I can say nothing and just take the deal.
-For many struggling photographers this is where they are often caught.
-They have bills to pay and don’t have much room to turn down any offer–at least that is what they think.
+I can say nothing and take the deal.
+For many struggling photographers, this is where they are often caught.
+They have bills to pay and don’t have much room to turn down any offer–at least, that is what they think.

 Phone call